DongShuaike/DongShuaike.github.io/_posts/2020-06-25-Tensorflow_v2.0_compilation_and_fuzzing_part_1.md

 Recently I was working on a new project around **deep learning framework fuzzing** which seems very exciting.
-I choose **Tensorflow** as the target since its complexity and variety of components appear to be more **vulnerable :-)**.
+I choose **Tensorflow** as the target since its complexity and variety of components.

 The figure below shows the whole architecture of Tensorflow.
 From it we know what we usually use in normal days are only a small part of the whole system (mainly **Python client**).
 To make the fuzzing deeper, I decide to target Tensorflow low-level functions, especially **C APIs** and those **kernel implementations**.